 One of the characteristics of a modern home is that it uses large windows almost invariably.
 You could see them employ floor-to-ceiling windows almost exclusively, even in bedrooms.
-This is mainly because modern homes espouse energy efficiency, and natural lighting helps cut down on energy expenses during the day.
+This is mainly because modern homes espouse energy efficiency, and natural lighting helps reduce energy expenses during the day.

 That said, there are some unique advantages and disadvantages to large windows and small ones.
-In today’s post, Woodbridge Home Exteriors, your trusted replacement windows contractor in the area, compares the two.
+In today’s post, Woodbridge Home Solutions, your trusted home replacement windows provider in the area, compares the two.

 To cut a long story short: large windows are beautiful.
 Not only do they let you frame your outdoors much more nicely than a small window could, but they lend a touch of minimalism to your interior.
-Plus, with natural lighting in the mix, it helps your room look wider and more accommodating.
+Plus, natural lighting in the mix helps your room look wider and more accommodating.

 That said, there are certain associated costs with large windows.
 Not only are they more difficult to maintain and clean, but large windows let not just light in.
 When the windows face the sun, they also allow heat into the room, and even the best windows still let some heat in (unless you use an opaque window—then why make a window in the first place?).
 This means that large windows can indirectly lead to an increase in your energy bills.